ESSICS/XAOS/xaos.app.module/README.md

   If the application will not use outer views, the corresponding buttons will not be displayed.
   Moreover, if no application specific buttons are added, the whole toolbar will not be displayed.

-- A status bar in the bottom area, where status message and other informations are displayed.
+- A status bar in the bottom area, where status messages and other information are displayed.
-  The status bar can be omitted it the application doesn't need it.
+  The status bar will be omitted it the application doesn't need it.

 - Peripheral views (`browser`, `navigator/overview`, `console/messages`, `palette`, and `inspector/properties`),
   where the application can register content to be displayed.
-If some of the views are not used then will not be displayed.
+If some of the views are not used they will not be displayed.
 When displayed, the splitters will allow to resize them.

 - The `main` view area used by the application to display its main content.